sHuewe/MapMarkerHandler/README.md

 ## How to use the library

-Compile this repository and add it as dependency to your Android project.
+You find compiled aar files to all releases in the [release folder](release).
+The [current version](release/mapMarkerHandler_v1.0.aar) belongs to the v1.0 tag of the repository.
+If you want to edit the library, you can compile this repository and add it as dependency to your Android project.

 ### Prepare data to be handeled by the library